 Norwegian Euro Competence Centre for HPC

-EuroHPC Joint Undertaking is now facilitating the set-up of National Competence Centres in every partner-state to provide permanent support to Big Industry and SMEs (Small Medium Enterprises) future users.
+EuroHPC Joint Undertaking facilitates the set-up of National Competence Centres in every partner-state to provide permanent support to Big Industry and SMEs (Small Medium Enterprises) future users.
 Competence Centres will amongst other activities, support industry users to adopt or increase HPC (high-Performance computing) usage.

-In Norway, it is Sigma2 who is leading the Norwegian Competence Centre, with SINTEF and NORCE as partners.
+In Norway, Sigma2 is leading the Norwegian Competence Centre, with SINTEF and NORCE as partners.
 (See NORCE's news article New Competence Centre for HPC in Norwegian)

 Mastering HPC/HPDA in all its dimensions is decisive for European Industry to stay competitive in the global market, thus EuroHPC prepares to contribute in several areas: